Last updated on October 6th, 2023 at 03:12 pm

 Are you wondering how to get a cat to use an automatic litter box?

-As you’ll find, cats need a bit of encouragement to use a self-cleaning box, so it’s natural for them to anxious during the transition process.
+As you’ll find, cats need a bit of encouragement to use a self-cleaning box, so it’s natural for them to be anxious during the transition process.

 Fortunately, I’ve prepared this fantastic step-by-step guide on how to get your cat to use automatic litter boxes.